Cortona Etruscan heart

 Cortona in the popular culture: Under The Tuscan Sun

-The protagonist of the story moves to Cortona from New York, trying to escape from a terrible disappointment of love.
-Thus, she begins a new life made up of feelings and moments fully lived at the cottage given to her by a friend: Villa Bramasole.
+The story follows the protagonist as she moves from New York to Cortona, trying to escape from a heartbreak and start a new life at Villa Bramasole, a cottage given to her by a friend.

 Food, wine and olive oil